 Yes!
 You can cook them any method you want.
 They all will work.
 These decadent poppers can be grilled, baked, or cooked in the air fryer.

 If Baking: Bake for about 15 minutes or until they’re heated through and the cheese on top is melted.

 If Grilling: Place tray with jalapenos on indirect heat on the grill.
 Close the lid and grill for 10 to 15 minutes (depending on the grill temperature) until they’re cooked through and the cheese on top is melted.

 If air frying: I have this air fryer/toaster oven combo that a baking pan fits in so I put the whole pan in it.
 If you have a traditional air fryer place the jalapenos in the air fryer basket and spread in a single layer.
 Air fry at 350°F for 8 to 10 minutes or until done.

-Here are some more of my recipes with jalapenos.
+If you like Potato Stuffed Jalapenos, here are some more of my recipes with jalapenos.

 - Jalapeno Popper Dip

 - Jalapeno Pimento Bacon Grilled Cheese

 - Spicy Jalapeno Pepper Jelly and Basil Sauce Pork Burgers

 ⭐⭐⭐⭐⭐Have you tried this recipe?
 Please consider leaving a 5-star rating and comment.